Delaware Foreign LLC Registration : Step by Step Guide

 • Keep organized records of all filings, approvals, and compliance documents

-2. How much does Delaware foreign LLC registration cost?
+How much does Delaware Foreign LLC registration cost?

-Delaware charges a $150 state filing fee for foreign LLC registration.
+Delaware charges a $200 state filing fee for Foreign LLC registration.
 Most businesses must also obtain a name reservation, typically around $25 plus processing fees, and maintain a registered agent.

 If your legal LLC name is unavailable, you may register using a Delaware use name while continuing to operate under your legal name in your formation state.